KendrickOrg/kendrick/src/Kendrick.package/KETransition.class/README.md

-A KETransition hold from a compartment to another one.
+A KETransition is a changement from a compartment to another one.

-	- from: KECompartment
-	- to: KECompartment